SuperOfficeDocs/superoffice-docs/docs/api/person/row/update-person-rows.md

 # Update a person with a new name, address, position using rows

-Now let’s focus on how we can update the person name, position, and address using rows.
+Now let's focus on how we can update the person's name, position, and address using rows.

 ## Code